The Board of Trustees approved ‘xiude jiangxue’ as the college motto.

 Professor Harry Lewis of Harvard University was the Sir Run Run Shaw Distinguished Visiting Scholar.

-Professor Ma Lin retired from the Board of Trustees after serving as the Chairman of the Board for 25 years since the College was established in 1986.
+Professor Ma Lin retired from the Board of Trustees after serving as the Chair of the Board for 25 years since the College was established in 1986.

-Mr. Fung Siu-to Clement succeeded Professor Ma Lin as Chairman of the Board of Trustees.
+Mr. Fung Siu-to Clement succeeded Professor Ma Lin as Chair of the Board of Trustees.

 A Memorandum of Understanding on establishing the Li Dak Sum Academic Exchange Fund for Collaboration was signed between Ningbo University and the Chinese University of Hong Kong (CUHK) for students from Ningbo University and CUHK to take part in exchange programmes.